 Epidemiology & Human Genetics

-The Graduate Program in Epidemiology and Human Genetics at the University of Maryland Baltimore offers research and training opportunities to work with internationally-renowned scientists.
+The Graduate Program in Epidemiology and Human Genetics at the University of Maryland School of Medicine offers research and training opportunities to work with internationally-renowned scientists.
 The Program is interdisciplinary and provides training leading to both the Ph.D. and M.S. degrees.
 Students admitted into the Ph.D.
-Program choose one of three different research tracks: Epidemiology, Molecular Epidemiology, or Human Genetics.
+Program choose one of three different research tracks: Epidemiology, Molecular Epidemiology, or Human Genetics and Genomic Medicine.
 Each track has its own curriculum that provides for a rich training experience.

 Students enrolled in the Program typically take courses and do research rotations during the first 1-2 years, and identify a research mentor during the second year.
 Students choose from a wide variety of research areas for their dissertation work.
 Faculty mentors in these tracks are leaders in their respective fields and reside in various departments, centers, and institutes in the School of Medicine, School of Pharmacy, Dental School, Institute for Genome Sciences, and the Institute of Human Virology.